NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 Complete the following steps for MSU-HPC access:

-   -  Cllaborate with a NOAA research lab and be associated with an active NOAA research project.
+   -  Collaborate with a NOAA research lab and be associated with an active NOAA research project.
 Each project has an assigned Principal Investigator (PI) who is responsible for the project and the project members.
    -  The designated PI or Portfolio Manager (PfM) must request that a MSU user account be created and the user assigned to their project.
    -  New user completes NOAA account request form.
    -  New user receives an email from MSU to change password, complete required training, and setup the Duo dual-factor authentication.
-   -  WQithin three days, the user changes their password.
+   -  Within three days, the user changes their password.
-   -  The user completes required training
+   -  The user completes required training.
    -  The user sets up the Duo App on their device.

 The User now has login access to MSU-HPC.